Samarkand Pilaf

-Original, delicious, bright and beautiful, for dinner!
-Samarkand pilaf is prepared with rice, chickpeas, raisins, lamb and a whole bouquet of aromatic seasonings.
-If you have never tried a real oriental pilaf, we strongly advise you to cook this one and feel the difference.
-We reveal the secrets of the legendary dish.
+A bold, beautiful, flavor-packed dinner!
+Samarkand pilaf is made with rice, chickpeas, raisins, lamb, and a whole bouquet of fragrant spices.
+If you've never had authentic Central Asian pilaf, we highly recommend making this one so you can taste the difference.
+Here we share the secrets of this legendary dish.

 MariaAuthor avatar